waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Item Use on Fainted Pokemon:** A FULL RESTORE will not work on a fainted Pokémon.
 - **Intentional Fainting:** Purposely fainting the party is NEVER a valid strategy to escape a trapped area.

 # III.
-Current Objectives
-- **Pokemon Mansion - Find the Secret Key:** The mansion is a maze of switches and hidden passages.
-The key is likely hidden somewhere within.

-## Mansion Puzzle State
-- **1F Switch at (3, 6):** Controls the east/west gates.
-The state alternates with each press.
-  - *Current State:* West gates are CLOSED, East gates are OPEN (deduced).
-- **2F Switch at (3, 12):** This switch also seems to affect the gates, but its exact interaction with the 1F switch is still being tested.
+Current Objective: Find the Secret Key in the Pokemon Mansion

-## Mansion Puzzle State
+## A. Mansion Puzzle State
-- **1F Switch at (3, 6):** Controls the east/west gates.
-The state alternates with each press.
+- **1F Switch (3, 6):** Controls east/west gates, alternates.
-  - *Current State:* West gates are OPEN, East gates are CLOSED (deduced).
-- **2F Switch at (3, 12):** This switch also seems to affect the gates, but its exact interaction with the 1F switch is still being tested.
+- **2F Switch (3, 12):** Also controls gates.
+Pressed 4 times.
+The 4th press changed the gate at (8, 23) from OPEN to CLOSED.
+This implies a simple two-state cycle.
-- **3F Super Nerd at (5, 12):** Blocks the western path.
-The trigger to make him move is currently unknown.
-Stepping on (10, 11) does NOT work in the current puzzle state.
+- **3F Super Nerd (5, 12):** Blocks western path.
+Trigger to move him is unknown.
+The western part of 3F is a confirmed dead end.
+- **B1F Switch (19, 26):** Opens northern and western gates via a two-step 'prime and trigger' mechanic.

-## Current Plan
+## B. Current Plan
-- The current area on 3F is a dead end.
-I must backtrack to 2F via the warp at (8, 11) and re-evaluate my path.
+1. Return to the switch at (3, 12) on 2F.
+2. Press the switch a fifth time.
+3. **Hypothesis:** This will reverse the effect of the fourth press, opening the gate at (8, 23).
+4. Proceed through the now-open gate to explore the eastern section of 2F.

 # IV.
 Solved Puzzles & Key Discoveries
+- **Pokemon Mansion 1F - Secret Passage:** The eastern corridor 'trap' is escaped by walking through a secret passage in an impassable wall.
+The `path_planner` tool can detect these.
 - **Pokemon Mansion B1F - Gate Switch Puzzle:** Switch at (19, 26) opens northern and western gates.
-## Mansion Puzzle State
-- **1F Switch at (3, 6):** Controls the east/west gates.
-The state alternates with each press.
-  - *Current State:* West gates are OPEN, East gates are CLOSED (deduced).
-- **2F Switch at (3, 12):** This switch also seems to affect the gates, but its exact interaction with the 1F switch is still being tested.

-## Mansion Puzzle State
-- **1F Switch at (3, 6):** Controls the east/west gates.
-The state alternates with each press.
-  - *Current State:* West gates are OPEN, East gates are CLOSED (deduced).
-- **2F Switch at (3, 12):** This switch also seems to affect the gates, but its exact interaction with the 1F switch is still being tested.
-- **3F Super Nerd at (5, 12):** Blocks the western path.
-The trigger to make him move is currently unknown.
-Stepping on (10, 11) does NOT work in the current puzzle state.

-## Current Plan
-- The current area on 3F is a dead end.
-I must backtrack to 2F via the warp at (8, 11) and re-evaluate my path.
-- **Pokemon Mansion 1F - Secret Passage:** The eastern corridor "trap" is escaped by walking through a secret passage in the impassable wall.
-The `path_planner` tool can detect these.
 - **Gate/Warp Interaction:** A tile can be both a gate and a warp.
-Even if the gate is visually closed, the warp can still be reachable and usable if listed as such in the Game State Information.
+Even if a gate is visually closed, the warp can still be reachable and usable if listed as such in the Game State Information.

 # V. Mansion Diaries
 - **Diary 1 (2F):** "July 5.
 Guyana, South America.
 A new POKéMON was discovered deep in the jungle."